Paul Laurence Dunbar: Later work

 Dunbar was prolific during his relatively short career: he published a dozen books of poetry, four books of short stories, four novels, lyrics for a musical, and a play.

 His first collection of short stories, Folks From Dixie (1898), a sometimes "harsh examination of racial prejudice", had favorable reviews.

-This was not the case for his first novel, The Uncalled (1898), which critics described as "dull and unconvincing".
+This was not the case for his first novel, The Uncalled (1898), which a critic described as "dull and unconvincing".
 Dunbar explored the spiritual struggles of a white minister Frederick Brent, who had been abandoned as a child by his alcoholic father and raised by a virtuous white spinster, Hester Prime.
 (Both the minister and woman's names recalled Nathaniel Hawthorne's The Scarlet Letter, which featured a central character named Hester Prynne.)
 With this novel, Dunbar has been noted as one of the first African Americans to cross the "color line" by writing a work solely about white society.
 Critics at the time complained about his handling of the material, not his subject.
 The novel was not a commercial success.

 Dunbar's next two novels also explored lives and issues in white culture, and some contemporary critics found these lacking as well.
-However, literary critic Rebecca Ruth Gould argues that one of these, The Sport of the Gods, culminates as an object lesson in the power of shame – a key component of the scapegoat mentality – to limit the law’s capacity to deliver justice.
+However, literary critic Rebecca Ruth Gould argues that one of these, The Sport of the Gods, culminates as an object lesson in the power of shame – a key component of the scapegoat mentality – to limit the law's capacity to deliver justice.